jjenkov/pde-pdl-specification/pde-specification.md

 3) 1 field type byte + L length bytes + N value bytes (1 + L + N bytes in total).
 4) 1 extension field type byte + 1 to 8 field type bytes + whatever bytes are required for that extended field encoding.

-(Extension field encodings are a bit special.
-They are a way for you to add your own custom PDE fields to the stream of PDE fields.
-To make PDE field streams parseable without a schema, extension field encodings must follow some set of predetermined encoding schemes - which I have not yet 100% decided on.
-I will get back to that when I have analyzed it in more detail.)

 A PDE field always has a single byte (the type code) that tells the field type.

 Depending on the value of the field type byte (its numerical value) you can deduct some information about the